The Post (New Zealand newspaper)

 The Post (formerly The Dominion Post, Te Upoko o Te Ika lit.
 'Head of the Fish') is a metropolitan daily newspaper published in Wellington, New Zealand.
 It is owned by media business Stuff Ltd, and formerly by the New Zealand branch of Australian media company Fairfax Media.
 Weekday issues are now in tabloid format, and its Saturday edition is in broadsheet format.

 The Dominion Post was created in July 2002 with the merger of two metropolitan broadsheet newspapers, The Evening Post and The Dominion.
 It was announced in April 2023 that the paper would be renamed The Post.
 The change of name has garnered a generally unenthusiastic to negative response.
-Since July 2023, the editor has been Tracy Watkins.
+Since June 2026, the editor has been Matthew Hooton.

 History

 The Dominion Post, 2002-2023

 The Dominion Post (commonly referred to as The DomPost) was created in July 2002 when Independent Newspapers Limited (INL) amalgamated two Wellington printed and published metropolitan broadsheet newspapers, The Evening Post, an evening paper first published on 8 February 1865, and The Dominion, a morning paper first published on Dominion Day, 26 September 1907.

 The Dominion was distributed throughout the lower half of the North Island, as far as Taupo, where it met with Auckland's ambitiously named The New Zealand Herald.
 The Evening Post was not so widely distributed, but had a much greater circulation than The Dominion.
 After the titles were merged, The Dominion Post was the only daily newspaper in Wellington City.
 It was printed in Petone, Lower Hutt.

 INL sold The Dominion Post and all other New Zealand newspapers and most magazines in its catalogue to Fairfax Media in 2003.
 On 1 February 2018, Fairfax New Zealand Limited changed its name to Stuff Limited (named after its Stuff website, which launched in 2000).
 In December 2018, Fairfax Media merged with Australia's Nine Entertainment, which acquired its stable of New Zealand newspapers.

 On 25 May 2020, Nine Entertainment sold its holdings, including The Dominion Post, to Stuff's CEO Sinead Boucher for NZ$1, with the transaction completed on 31 May 2024.
 This marked the return of the company to New Zealand ownership.